JeremyCodes20/people_search_webapp/README.md

 After entering a query, the user is presented with a list of matching results.
 Clicking on any result will take the user to a page including all details about the person.

+### Shortcomings

+* I couldn't figure out storing/sending/receiving images in the database, so for now the image for each Person is a stock photo.